Start a management program at American Public University.

 Introductory Forum Post Allows Students to Share Their Educational and Professional Background

-The introduction forum is the first written assignment, where students can share their educational and professional backgrounds.
-The forum is also where many students will express their fears of working in the Connect Lab, due to the math and Excel homework.
+The introduction forum is the first written assignment, where you can share your educational and professional backgrounds with your classmates.
+The forum is also where many students express their fears of working in the Connect Lab, due to the math and Excel homework.
 But by the end of the course, most students are well prepared to meet the academic challenges in this course.

-The forum posts require in-depth research.
-Graduate students are expected to do research and to share their findings with their fellow students in a minimum 300-word content post.
-They also post 150-word responses to a minimum of two other classmates.
+The forum posts require some in-depth research on your part.
+At the graduate level, you will be expected to do research and share your findings with others in a minimum 300-word content post.
+You will also be expected to follow up with 150-word responses to at least two other students (the optimal number is four to five students).
 A grading rubric outlines the various grading categories.

 Learning the APA Citation Style

-In Week Five, students turn in a formal writing assignment.
-A template and a PowerPoint presentation are included in the course to help students learn the American Psychological Association (APA) 6th edition citation format.
-A grading rubric is provided and it is helpful to review the rubric’s grading categories before submitting a paper.
+In Week 6, students turn in a formal writing assignment.
+A template and a PowerPoint presentation are included in the course to help you learn the American Psychological Association (APA) 6th edition citation format, which is required for all writing assignments at the university.
+A grading rubric is provided and I recommend that you review the rubric’s grading categories before submitting your paper.

 Using the Connect Lab

-The Connect Lab requires an access code that is included in the online course text or custom book if it is purchased from the APUS Bookstore.
-Students who decide to buy or rent the textbook from another provider will need to purchase the code separately, using the International Standard Book Number (ISBN) from the APUS Bookstore.
+The Connect Lab requires an access code to register, which is included in the ebook purchased in the Connect Lab in the online classroom.
+If you decide to buy or rent the textbook from another provider, you will need to purchase the code separately, which is usually the same cost as the ebook purchased in the Connect Lab.

 Other Expectations for the Managerial Analysis Course